-Each student is responsible for completing all assignments and activities as specified by the instructor by the date indicated.
-Please stay on task, as late assignments will be penalized and loose 5% for each day they are late.
-If you have an emergency (e.g. hospitalization, death in the family, car accident) please notify me as soon as you can if this affects your coursework or attendance.
-Please contact me immediately if something in the foreseeable future is approaching as well.
+Each student is responsible and expected to complete all assignments and activities by the due dates specified by instructor (unless changed).
+Late submission will incur a 5% penalty per day pas the deadline.

+If you experience an emergency situation (e.g. hospitalization, death in the family, car accident) please notify me as soon as you can if it affects your coursework or attendance.
+In case of foreseeable conflicts, please contact me in advance so we can make appropriate arrangements.

-Exam Make-up Policy:
+Exam Protocol and Exam Make-up Policy:

+This class will have a total of three exams (100 points each), accounting for 45% of your final grade!
+The course is divided into three units, with each unit corresponding to one exam.
+Exams are not cumulative (including final), although certain topics may appear on multiple exams as they build foundational knowledge.

+EXAM MAKE-UP POLICY:

+To be eligible for a makeup exam, you must provide a serious and verifiable excuse for missing a scheduled exam.
+Acceptable reasons include:

+- Medical Emergency - Foreseeable Conflicts: (Planned medical procedures, family/friend's death/ car accident)

-This class will have a total of three exams (100 points each), which make up 60% of your grade!
-The course is broken up into three units.
-These three units make up each exam, which means the exams are not cumulative, but some topics may be repeated, and you may see them on other exams.
-The final is not cumulative.
-YAY!
-You must have a serious and verifiable excuse to miss a lecture exam.
-If you have an emergency (hospitalization, family/friend death, car accident, quarantine) please notify me as soon as you can if this affects your ability to take the exam on the scheduled date.
-Please contact me 12 hours in advance if something in the foreseeable future is approaching as well.
-If you do not notify me and or do not provide a legitimate excuse an automatic 10% will be taken from your makeup exam.
+Important Notes: Please contact me 12 hours in advance if something in the foreseeable future is approaching as well.
+If you do not notify me at all and do not provide a legitimate excuse an automatic 10% will be taken from your makeup exam.

+No makeup will be offered for the final exam.

+Quizzes:

+You will have a set of open note quizzes.
+These are designed to help you prepare for the exams.